jonasmalacofilho/robrt/README.md

 > Hi, I'm Robrt!
 I'm a robot that listens to GitHub events and deploys stuff.

 Robrt is a simple, automated and configurable build system for projects hosted on GitHub.

-It's main purpose is to provide flexible automated builds – and even deployments – for projects where Travis is either too expensive, or somewhat unpractical.
+It's main purpose is to provide flexible automated builds – and even deployments – for projects where using Travis is either too expensive, or somewhat unpractical.

+Robrt runs each build – either a pushed commit or updated pull request – in a Docker container; the thing is, each build can choose, or even create, the Docker image it will run in.

 # Usage